CamachoDejay/teaching-bioimage-analysis-python/basic-data-handling/README.md

 ## VS Code

 VS Code is a lightweight source code editor which runs on your desktop and is available for Windows, macOS and Linux.
-Using its extensions it can support Python and Jupyter books.
+Using its extensions it is a great tool for Python and Jupyter books.

 How to install it (not live): please follow the [instructions here to install VS Code](https://code.visualstudio.com/docs/setup/setup-overview), and the [nice documentation here to have it ready for python.](https://code.visualstudio.com/docs/languages/python).

 ## Step 2 Open VS Code and create a Python file

+**Prerequisite** I assume you already have VS Code installed.

 S2.1 Open VS Code: